 One of the journals that I edit for requires all author names in the text to appear in small caps, so I recorded my own macro to change the selected text (ie the author name) to small caps.
 It's a silly little macro, but it saves me a couple of mouse clicks each time I use it.
 (I use it in combination with PerfectIt's* 'Phrases to look out for' where I have listed 'et al.' and 'colleagues' to help me find the author names).

-For the same journal, I recorded another macro to change '[disease name] patients' to 'patients with [disease name]' once I have I have selected the disease name in question The macro merely cuts the selected text, moves it forward one word, types 'with' and pastes the selected text.
+For the same journal, I recorded another macro to change '[disease name] patients' to 'patients with [disease name]'.
+I start by selecting the disease name in question and then I run the macro, which cuts the selected text, moves it forward one word, types 'with' and pastes the selected text.
 Again, it’s a trivial macro (all of seven lines long including titles etc), but it saves me a bit of typing every time I use it.

 I will show you how I recorded this macro in the next post in the series: Macro baby steps part ii.